Conflict Minerals Report

 The operating units conducted outreach, training, and an extensive surveying project of our supply chain through the use of questionnaires prepared by our internal team with reference to the OECD Guidance.
 Each operating unit reported the results of its surveying project to group management.
 Group management then provided certificates to Amphenol headquarters with the results of their inquiries.

-We have a policy to follow-up to identify and escalate any identified issues associated with non-responsiveness or problematic responses to our RCOI.
+Our operating units have procedures to follow-up to identify and escalate any identified issues associated with non-responsiveness or problematic responses to our RCOI.

-Amphenol has established our due diligence compliance process and set forth documentation and record maintenance mechanisms to ensure the retaining of relevant documentation in an electronic database.
+Amphenol has established our compliance process and set forth documentation and record maintenance mechanisms to ensure the retaining of relevant documentation in an electronic database.

 Amphenol’s due diligence efforts are not conducted at the operating unit level, but rather are conducted by headquarters representatives.